 Critically analyse the way in which global and political factor influence different approaches to national health policy.

-Critically analyse the way in which health and social care policy is communicated to populations and how the media shapes public perceptions.
+Evaluate the ways in which health and social care policy is communicated to populations and how the media shapes public perceptions.

-Critically analyse the impact and effectiveness of policy in securing health and well-being within the UK and Wales.
+Critically examine the impact and effectiveness of policy in securing health and well-being within the UK and Wales.